GoogleCloudPlatform/compute-image-windows/README.md

 *   Only IPv4 IP addresses are currently supported.

+#### Windows Failover Cluster Support

+The agent can monitor the active node in the [Windows Failover Cluster](https://technet.microsoft.com/en-us/library/cc770737(v=ws.11).aspx) and coordinate with GCP [Internal Load Balancer](https://cloud.google.com/compute/docs/load-balancing/internal/) to forward all cluster traffic to the expected node.

+The following fields on instance metadata or instance_configs.cfg can control the behavior:

+* `enable-wsfc`: If set to true, all IP forwarding info will be ignored and agent will start responding to the health check port.
+Default false.
+* `wsfc-agent-port`: The port which health checker from load balancer will use to determine the active node.
+Default 59998.
+* `wsfc-addrs`: A comma separated IP address.
+This is an advanced setting to enable user have both normal forwarding IPs and cluster IPs on the same instance.
+If set, agent will only skip-auto configuring IPs in the list.
+Default empty.

+Main code can be found here: [wsfc.go](GCEWindowsAgent/wsfc.go)

 ## Instance Setup

 `instance_setup.ps1` is configured by GCE sysprep to run on VM first boot.